eylonmiz22/InstrumentStore/AfekaInstruments/Readme.txt

-The application organizes a store of musical instruments with java GUI.
+The application organizes a store of musical instruments written in JAVA language using JavaFx GUI.